jamie120/ms4-wild-mile/README.md

     2. Edit Listing (redirect - edit_conversion)
     3. Delete Listing (deletes listing from the database - reloads 'My Listing' template)
 * A status message will display below the buttons, informing the user if the listing is currently live or inactive on the site.
-* For inactive listings - an additional button 'View Listing Pricing' will render below the listig status message.
-This will redirect the use to the listing token pricing template.
+* For inactive listings - an additional button 'View Listing Pricing' will render below the listing status message.
+This will redirect the user to the listing token pricing template.
 * A back to profile link is rendered just below the heading, to allow easy navigation between pages.

 ## Saved Listings